 We acknowledge that not everyone can be well informed and that those who seek elected or appointed public offices are well prepared or informed as they can be about the duties, responsibilities, and limitations of the office.
 In an effort to strengthen democratic government and civic engagement in the United States and especially in the State of Oklahoma, We the People...for the Common Good, as non-partisan and non-policy based program, aims at providing comprehensive information about the duties and responsibilities of elected and appointed officials in Oklahoma at the state, county, and municipal level of government.

 Scope and Road Ahead

 We the People...for the Common Good serves as a central clearinghouse to identify, learn, and gain valuable insights about the duties, responsibilities, and experiences of elected and appointed officials in Oklahoma at the state, county, and municipal level of government.

 Data collection has begun and currently focuses on southwest Oklahoma.
 Accordingly, Comanche County and its surrounding counties have served as the point of departure for data collection at the county level.
 Ultimately, anyone interested in government and seeking careers in this noble enterprise will be able to download the respective county data across the state by using the interactive county map below.
 In addition to the county level data, information about elected and appointed officials will be expanded to include municipal and state level data as well as video interviews with former public officials.

 Rogers State University

 The Oklahoma Political Science Association (OPSA) is the professional organizations of Oklahoma political scientists and practitioners.
 Drawing on political scientists and practitioners from across the state, the OPSA brings together scholars from all fields of inquiry and occupational endeavors within and outside academe in order to expand understanding of politics and policies.
-As a federally registered non-profit organization, membership is open to anyone with an interest in the state's politics.
+As a 501(c)(3) nonprofit organization, your donation to the Oklahoma Political Science Association is tax deductible.